frutik/ansible-elasticsearch-server/README.md

-trivial example of an ansible stuff which provisions two elasticsearch clusters with slightly different configuration, both are behind nginx lb, one of the clusters send monitoring stats into datadog.
+Artificial example of an ansible stuff which provisions two elasticsearch clusters with slightly different configuration, both are behind nginx lb, one of the clusters send monitoring stats into datadog.

-example of the packer stuff still in progress.
+example of the packer & docker stuff still in progress.